amthomps11/news-project-v2/README.md

 # News Project

-News app that lets you filter by sources and topics as well as search for specific sources
+News app that lets you view top news or search for specific topic using https://newsapi.org/

 ![](https://media.giphy.com/media/IbT7xLS4pcN2nzkTi6/giphy.gif)

 ## Top News
-Click on top news to see top headlines
+Default view displays top news
-Filter by sources or topics.
-Add sources or topics in top bar on left.
-Source Filter is an OR filter, topic filter is an AND filter

 ## Search
 Click on search to search for article of any topic

-### TODO:
-Fix pillbug filter
-Fix back of newscard height issue
-Add form validation